 Just as employees have their designated tasks, as an employer, you have responsibilities as well.
 There are a number of financial obligations that not only ensure that your business is operating legally, but protect you from defamation or legal action as well.

 - Verifying your employee’s Social Insurance Number (SIN) card within three days of employment.

 - Have employees fill out the required tax forms, including the federal TD1 and provincial TD1 form.

-- Set up payroll account through the CRA.
+- Set up a payroll account through the CRA.
 As an employer, you are required to collect, remit and report on payroll deductions for EI, Canada Pension Plan (CPP) and personal income tax.

 - Maintain tax records.
 Employers must keep payroll and employment records for employees for at least 36 months.
-Visit the Government of Canada for more information.

 Okay, that helps.
 If someone is self-employed, then you (as an employer) don’t have responsibilities the way you do with an employee (even if that employee is a contractor).
 So I can include a little to explain that and how if you’re hiring someone who is self-employed, you’re not paying making tax deductions, EI or CPP contributions, paying stat holidays, vacation pay, etc.

 As your business grows, there’ll be a need to hire staff, either temporarily or permanently.
 Finding the right talent is critical.
 So make sure to get the hiring process right.